hbahadirsahin/go-grpc-basic-url-parser/README.md

 # Go-based gRPC Server

-This repository is created for as a result of a technical interview task.
+This repository is created for a technical interview task.

 Note that I have no past Go, gRPC and webpage parsing experience before.